This is a distilled summary of the core guides I’ve made on AdequateLife.

 An attitude is a general outlook or state of mind.

-- Our attitude determines the limits for our success.
+• Our attitude determines the limits of our success.

 The right attitude for success requires a very specific set of beliefs and approaches: